Capitol Corridor: Service changes

 The Capitols originally ran via the Coast Line from Elmhurst to Santa Clara, with no stops between Oakland and San Jose.
 In 1992, after the completion of track and signal work, the Capitols were rerouted onto the Niles Subdivision further inland between Elmhurst and Newark.
 The new route allowed the addition of infill stations at in 1993 and in 1997.
 The Oakland 16th Street station, which had been damaged by the 1989 Loma Prieta earthquake, was closed in 1994.
 It was replaced by new stations at in 1993 and in 1995.
 Additional infill stations were added at in 1993, Oakland Coliseum (with a close connection to BART) in 2005, the Caltrain station in in 2012, and in 2017.

 After financial concerns in the mid-1990s, service was gradually increased from the original three daily round trips.
 A fourth round trip was added in April 1996, a fifth in November 1998, and a sixth in February 1999.
 One daily round trip was extended east to via and on January 26, 1998.
 The trip was cut back to Auburn (with the Rocklin stop retained) on February 27, 2000.

 Installation of positive train control along the route was completed by November 2018.
 In response to low ridership as a result of the COVID-19 pandemic, the Capitol Corridor schedule was reduced to five daily trips on March 21, 2020, with discontinued Auburn service and many trips ending in Oakland.
-Three runs were added back on June 1 and Auburn service restored.
+Three runs were added back on June 1 and Auburn service restored, but the route wasn't back to full service until December 8th, 2025.